Rain or Shine Club

 A New Adventure, Each Thursday at 10 AM

 The Rain or Shine Club explores your backyard with a concise, thoughtful outing each week.
 Join the Club for a fun & well planned, no cost, guided adventure.
 Every Thursday, always 10 AM (for an hour or two), always free; rain (or snow, or wind…) or shine.
 Learn how and why RRCT protects land and access to it.
-We’ll explore a new place each week when we visit a different open space, land protection or agricultural project, or conservation area each week.
+We’ll explore a new place each week when we visit a different open space, land protection or agricultural project, or conservation area.
 We serve the communities and partner with other conservation organizations in Yarmouth, North Yarmouth, Pownal, New Gloucester, Durham, Gray, Cumberland and Falmouth.
 Check this page or our Facebook page for details and a schedule.

-These outings provide an introduction to our favorite places.
+These weekly outings provide an introduction to our favorite places.
 When you return to these places with friends and family, you’ll see how much more there is to discover.
 Load your babies in backpacks or come toddle along, from infants to grandparents everyone is welcome, knowing a safe return is part of the plan.
 During wintery months there may be ample opportunity to try out snowshoes, sleds, ice skates, and thermos bottles.
 The rest of the year we try to keep it as simple as possible.
 If you have questions about gear or driving directions, or more please ask.

 Be mindful of the weather, and dress accordingly.
 Bring appropriate gear, snacks and a thermos or water bottle.
-Check back here for any updates or changes.
+Check back here each Thursday morning, any updates or changes will be posted by 7am.
 Well behaved dogs are usually welcome with a leash and bags.

 If you are running late or need better driving directions please call or text Kyle.
 We have cell service at nearly all of our trip locations.
 (207)632-6112.